panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 Let's consider an example of when all the updates are considered urgent.

-You have a list of emplyee names, as well an input field where the user introduces a query.
-The component should highglight the query matches in the name of the employee.
+You have a list of employee names, as well as an input field where the user introduces a query.
+The component should highlight the query matches in the name of the employee.

 Here's a possible implementation: